suji0131/Notes/QInt/DataScience.md

 Price Elasticity: This curve measures how demand varies with changes in price.

 ### What is statistical power?
-Power binary hypothesis test is the probability that the test correctly rejects the null hypothesis (H0) when the alternative hypothesis (H1) is true.
+Power binary of a hypothesis test is the probability that the test correctly rejects null hypothesis (H0) when alternative hypothesis (H1) is true.
 To put in another way, Statistical power is the likelihood that a study will detect an effect when the effect is present.
 The higher the statistical power, the less likely you are to make a Type II error (concluding there is no effect when, in fact, there is).
 (Different fromn AB testing?).

 ### Is it better to have too many false positives, or too many false negatives?
 Explain.
 It depends on the question as well as on the domain for which we are trying to solve the question.